Iran turns to barter for food as sanctions cripple imports

 Reformists are barely represented in next month's election, having been barred from standing or declaring boycotts.
 The vote will be hotly contested between Ahmadinejad's supporters and conservative opponents who blame him for economic disarray.

-Children of Iranian opposition leaders called on the international community to help their voices reach the rest of the world, opposition leader Mirhossein Mousavi's website Kaleme reported on Wednesday.
+Children of Iranian opposition leaders called on the international community to help their voices reach the rest of the world, opposition leader Mirhossein Mousavi's website Kaleme reported Wednesday.

 Reformists are planning a rally next week, which could be a rare test of whether the soaring food prices are increasing anger on the streets.